 And one of the reasons for this is that Excel users aren’t taught goods ways of making great spreadsheets that are (1) friendly to use and (2) easy to update.

-I’ve been really humbled by the support and excitement surrounding my last blog post.
+’ve been really excited and humbled by the support and excitement surrounding my last blog post.
 Many of you have said you really look forward to me doing more with Launch Excel.
 And there seems to be a lot of interest in online Excel courses from me.

 But to test the waters… I’m thinking about making a value packed, 100% free “Excel Boot Camp Training Course” for you, IF you are serious about wanting to improve your Excel skills by picking up good habits to make great spreadsheets that are (1) friendly to use and (2) easy to update.